 Are you concerned about not having a residential feeling at the new facility?

 We believe that there are other ways to make the Nursery feel warm, inviting and non-judgmental than just being in a residential area.
 The highest priority of the Nursery’s work is the safety of our kids and families.
 The new facility will be designed as a safe haven for children to thrive with these issues in mind.

 What is going to happen to the existing Nursery facility?

 The existing facility will be kept for now until the new facility is complete.
 It will either be used for expanded Nursery services or will be sold/leased to support our work.

-What is going to be done with the building that is already on the site of the new Nursery?
+What happened to the building that was on the site of the new Nursery?

-The building will be demolished to make way for the new Nursery as City ordinances require any new construction to be built to the street.
-This will also allow us to better secure the playground for kids by protecting the play area from Sprague with three sides of the facility.
+The building was demolished in March 2018 to make way for construction as City ordinances require any new facility to be built to the street.
+This will also allow us to better secure an outdoor play yard by protecting it from Sprague with three sides of the facility.